 1. The Palace Museum (the Forbidden City)

 By far the most popular museum in Beijing is the Palace Museum.
 It is also known as the Forbidden City.
 The former residence of imperial clans occupies the center of Beijing north of Tian'anmen Square.

-It was built in the Ming Dynasty (1368–1644) and became the world's largest and best-preserved palace complex.
-Added to the list of World Cultural Heritage Sites by UNESCO in 1987, the Palace Museum is one of the must-visit attractions in Beijing, alongside the Great Wall.
+It was built in the Ming Dynasty era (1368–1644) and is the world's largest and best-preserved palace complex.
+It was added to the list of World Cultural Heritage Sites by UNESCO in 1987.
+The Palace Museum is one of the must-visit attractions in Beijing along with the Great Wall.

 Numerous rare treasures and curiosities of Chinese ancient imperial families with great historical value are housed in the Palace Museum.
 Not only are these national treasures precious, but the buildings of the Palace Museum are also highlights.
 Golden glazed roofs, together with the red walls and splendid Chinese old-style royal decorations, are architectural wonders.

 - Address: 4 Jingshan Front Street, Dongcheng District

 2. National Museum - The Third Most Visited in the World

 The National Museum is close to the Forbidden City, and in all the world, it is the third most visited museum.
 But with so many other interesting places in Beijing to go to, foreign tourists often miss this premier national museum on the eastern side of Tiananmen.
 But it is still the second most visited museum in the city by foreigners.